DarrylJF/gatsby-starter-netlify-cms/src/pages/index.md

     secondName: freedom tattoo studio
     street: 11-13 high street, ipswich,
     postcode: IP1 3JZ
-    info: please note that the studio is based upstairs and may be unsuitale for those with mobility problems
+    info: please note that the studio is based upstairs and may be unsuitable for those with mobility problems
 opening:
   title: opening times